 The commentator, who also wrote instructions for the calculation of invoices, had left another note aimed at the fact that a tax audit might raise doubts as to whether YouTube Premium is actually a business issue.

 Here is the exact wording of his comment:

-The only thing that is probably more difficult for a self-employed person is to show what you are paying for in detail with the invoice, since the service description is either "YouTube" or "Google Play Apps".
-But in the transaction details you can also make a printout of the website by right-clicking, so that these details are displayed with a reference with the same performance date and the amounts, so that I also believe that this is for a self-employed person the tax office should be sufficiently documentable.
-It is likely to be more difficult, however, that an invoice which is more likely to relate to pure private pleasure than a business expense that is supposed to withstand a tax audit by a younger, internet-savvy tax official.
+The only thing that will probably be more difficult for a self-employed person to show with the invoice what you are paying for in detail, since the service description is either “YouTube” or “Google Play Apps”.
+But in the transaction details you can also make a printout from the website by right-clicking, so that these details, which are also related to the same service date and the amounts, are displayed, so I also think that this is for a self-employed person for the tax office should be sufficiently documented.
+It might be more difficult, however, to run an invoice which is more likely to concern pure private pleasure than a business expense that should withstand a tax audit by a younger Internet-savvy tax officer.

 I think in my case I shouldn't have a problem with that.
 I have to watch a lot of videos for my blog and it's understandable that I prefer to save the time for all the advertising and work more for it.